 2 – Use of Card

 The procurement card may be used to purchase items via telephone, in person, or Internet.
-If the Internet is the best source for ordering, the Cardholder is responsible for determining the security of the site, which will have https in the address.
-When placing an order, give the sales tax exempt number and request that the order be tax exempt; give explicit shipping instructions, including name and department; and either ask for a receipt for documentation purposes to be sent directly to the Cardholder or print a copy of the Internet order.
+If the Internet is the best source for ordering, the cardholder is responsible for determining the security of the site, which will have https in the address.
+When placing an order, give the sales tax exempt number and request that the order be tax exempt; give explicit shipping instructions, including name and department; and either ask for a receipt for documentation purposes to be sent directly to the cardholder or print a copy of the Internet order.
 For security reasons, care should be taken that others do not overhear or view the card information.
-Do not fax credit card numbers to anyone.
+Do not fax or email your credit card numbers to anyone.

 When a procurement card is to be used for group travel or a group event, the cardholder is responsible for contacting Procurement Services in advance to arrange for adequate transaction and credit limits.